 Carbon sequestration and stored carbon

-When some or all removed carbon is not emitted to the atmosphere within the 100-year assessment period, the share of carbon not emitted to the atmosphere during that period shall be treated as stored carbon.
-Carbon storage might arise where biogenic carbon forms part or all of a product* (e.g. a wooden product) or where atmospheric carbon is taken up by a product over its life cycle (e.g. cement).
+When some or all removed fossil carbon is not emitted to the atmosphere within the 100-year assessment period, the share of such carbon not emitted to the atmosphere during that period shall be treated as stored carbon and be accounted for in the GWP-fossil indicator.
+Such carbon storage might arise, for example, when atmoshpheric carbon is taken up by a product over its life cycle (e.g. cement).

-As of Version 2.0 of the default list of indicators, it is not allowed to consider the effect of biogenic carbon storage (in the product or as a consequence of applying carbon capture and storage, CCS) when calculating GWP-biogenic results.
+It is, however, not allowed to consider the effect of biogenic carbon storage (in the product or as a consequence of applying carbon capture and storage, CCS) when calculating GWP-biogenic results (this came into effect as of Version 2.0 of the default list of indicators).
 In case of such storage, a virtual emission of biogenic CO2 shall be added to the end-of-life stage, so that the uptake and emissions of biogenic CO2 are balanced out over the life cycle of the product.
 Such a virtual emission of biogenic CO2 shall also be assigned to the product system (not necessarily to the end-of-life stage) in case biogenic carbon exits the system boundaries as material to recycling or reuse or as secondary fuel.
 This is according to EN 15804, and shall thus also be applied in EPDs of construction products.
-However, how consideration of storage of biogenic carbon would influence GWP-biogenic results may be declared under Additional environmental information.
+However, how consideration of storage of biogenic carbon would influence GWP-biogenic results may be declared as additional results, either under Additional environmental information or in a subsection of the Environmental performance section (see the applicable PCR for more specific rules).

 Land management might result in changes of carbon stored as soil carbon or forest biomass.
 Unless otherwise stated in the PCR, it is optional to consider this in the climate impact assessment.
 If soil carbon change is accounted for, the guidance of how to account for this in ISO 14067 shall be followed.